 Since the flea saliva causes the reaction, the most important treatment for flea allergy is to prevent flea bites.
 Most flea infestations occur in the warmer weather but can occur year-round.
 Strict flea control is the foundation of successful treatment.
 There are many highly effective flea control products, both for treating the cat and for controlling fleas in the environment (for more details, see the handout "Flea Control in Cats").
 Modern monthly flea preventives have made it easier and less expensive than ever to prevent fleas from affecting your cat.
 Speak to your veterinarian about the best prevention for your cat.

 Some cats can be desensitized to the adverse effects of allergens through a series of special injections.
 However, flea allergy desensitization does not tend to be used for FAD in cats, as the success rate is highly variable.

 What about steroids or other drugs?

-Corticosteroids ("cortisone" or "steroids") can be used to block the allergic reaction and give immediate relief to a cat suffering from the intense itching of FAD.
-This is often a necessary part of treating flea allergy dermatitis, especially during the initial stages.
-Some cats respond best to long-acting injections and others to oral medication.
+Corticosteroids can be used to block the allergic reaction and give immediate relief to a cat suffering from the intense itching of FAD.
+This is often necessary for treating the condition, especially during the initial stages.
+Some cats respond best to long-acting injections of methylprednisolone (Depo-Medrol®) and others to oral medication, most often prednisolone.

-While it is true that cats are more resistant to the negative side effects of steroids than humans and dogs, significant side effects of steroids can occur if not used properly.
-For this reason, the goal is to administer the smallest amount of steroid needed to keep the cat comfortable.
+While it is true that cats are more resistant to the adverse side effects of steroids than humans and dogs, significant side effects of steroids can occur if not used correctly.
+For this reason, the goal is to administer the smallest amount of the steroid needed to keep the cat comfortable.
 For some patients, combining corticosteroids with antihistamines and/or omega-fatty acid supplements will provide the ideal form of relief.
-If your cat develops a secondary bacterial skin infection (pyoderma) because of the scratching, antibiotics may also be necessary.
+Antibiotics may also be necessary if your cat develops a secondary bacterial skin infection (pyoderma) because of the scratching.
+Occasionally topical treatments with shampoos and sprays may be considered.